The education of

 Education Savings Bond Program

-qualified U. S. savings bonds from your gross income if you have
+qualified U. S. savings bonds from your gross income if you have paid

 calculating the amount of higher education expenses paid during the year, you

-may include any contribution of the bond proceeds to a Qualified Tuition
+may include any contribution of the bond proceeds to a QTP and any

-your filing status is Married Filing Separately or if your
+the exclusion if your filing status is Married Filing Separately or if your